DordStream/DordStream-/README.md

 1. Trending Blog: This is a blog where discussion or Informational website published consisting of discrete, often informal diary-style entries (Posts).
 Developed By DordStream Front-End Developer (FED)
 2. Web Blog: This is a blog where discussion or Informational website published consisting of discrete, often informal diary-style entries (Posts).
 Developed By DordStream Front-End Developer (FED)
 3. Beauty Blog: This is a beauty blog.
 Developed By DordStream Front-End Developer (FED)
-4. Public Attendance: This is an application that keeps record of attended participant.
+4. Unathorize Attendance System: This is an application that keeps record of attended participant.
 This application can be used in public libraries, departmental libraries.
 Etc. Developed By DordStream Full-Stack Developer (FSD)
-5. Face Capturing Attendance: This is an application that keep record of attended participant by validating faces.
+5. Face Recognition Attendance System: This is an application that keep record of attended participant by validating faces.
 This application can be used in a meeting, companies, Schools.
 Etc. Developed By DordStream Full-Stack Developer (FSD)

 Many more can be achieved with DordStream.